 Building community awareness to solve acid mine drainage: A conversation with DJ Coker

 DJ Coker of Duff, Tennessee found acid mine drainage at a nearby pond that used to be part of a coal mining operation.
 Now, he’s made it his mission to get the site cleaned up and demand accountability from those responsible.
 Watch DJ’s story.

-Learn more about the Abandoned Mine Lands program
+The Abandoned Mine Lands program